fgmacedo/nose-growl-notify/README.rst

-NoseGrowlNotify is a `Nose`_ plugin that expose Nose tests results notifications on Windows over `Growl`_.
+NoseGrowlNotify is a `Nose`_ plugin that expose Nose tests results notifications over `Growl`_.

-Growl is a project that enables beautiful desktop notifications on Windows like 'notify-send' on others systems.
+Growl is a project that enables beautiful desktop notifications on Windows, Linux and Mac.

 This project is similar and inspired by `nose-gnome-notify`_.